uussaammaahh/filimo-movie-streamer/README.md

 # FilimoMovieStreamer
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.
+To serve as a practical test.

 ## Step 1
 Clone the project on your local machine